Learn About Retrograde Ejaculation

 Your health care provider may recommend that you stop taking any medicines that may cause retrograde ejaculation.
 This can make the problem go away.

-Retrograde ejaculation that is caused by diabetes or surgery may be treated with drugs such as pseudoephedrine or imipramine.
+Retrograde ejaculation that is caused by diabetes or surgery may be treated with medicines such as pseudoephedrine or imipramine.

 Who are the top Retrograde Ejaculation Local Doctors?